rcloran/klipper/docs/Config_Reference.md

 #   each probe.
 The default value is: sample_per_second * (1 / 60) * 4.
 This
 #   collects samples from 4 cycles of 60Hz mains power to cancel power line
 #   noise.
+#pullback_distance:
+#   The length of the pullback move.
+The default is 0.2mm and is a safe
+#   starting point for most beds.
+This can be decreased if the motion system
+# is very ridgid
+#pullback_speed:
+#   The speed of the pullback move.
+The default value is 1.0 micron per sensor
+#   sample.
+Increasing this value will speed up the move and reduce accuracy.
+#bad_tap_retries: 1
+#   Number of attempts that the probe shoudld make before failing.
+One retry
+#   will cause the probe to be cleaned once and make a second probe attempt.
+#   Default: 1
+#nozzle_cleaner_gcode:
+#   A GCode macro to clean the nozzle when a bad tap is detected.
+The default
+#   macro prints a warning message that no nozzle cleaner is set up.
+#   Default: None
+#nozzle_cleaner_module:
+#   The name of a config section that sets up a custom nozzle cleaner module.
+#   The nozzle cleaner module supersceeds the nozzle_cleaner_gcode.
+#   Default: None.
+#bad_tap_module:
+#   The name of a config section that sets up a custom Bad Tap module.
+A Bad Tap
+#   module can perform details analysis of the tap data and decide if it
+#   is a bad tap or a good tap.
+The default is None.

 #z_offset:
 #speed:
 #samples: